japila-books/apache-spark-internals/docs/storage/MemoryStore.md

   memoryMode: MemoryMode): Boolean
 ----

-`reserveUnrollMemoryForThisTask` acquires a lock on <<memoryManager, MemoryManager>> and requests it to xref:memory:MemoryManager.adoc#acquireUnrollMemory[acquireUnrollMemory].
+`reserveUnrollMemoryForThisTask` acquires a lock on <<memoryManager, MemoryManager>> and requests it to memory:MemoryManager.md#acquireUnrollMemory[acquireUnrollMemory].

 NOTE: `reserveUnrollMemoryForThisTask` is used when MemoryStore is requested to <<putIteratorAsValues, putIteratorAsValues>> and <<putIteratorAsBytes, putIteratorAsBytes>>.